Is Your Gas Engineer Legitimate?

 Make sure you see their Gas Safe ID before you allow them into your home.
 Check that the card is in date and that the picture matches the person holding it.
 Any responsible and trustworthy engineer will be happy to share their identification with you, if they start making excuses, don’t let them do the job.

-gas engineer
+Is your gas engineer legitimate?

 Gas engineers have a range of qualifications that apply to specific types of gas work.
 Different qualifications are required to work on domestic and non-domestic properties, different types of gas, as well as different appliances, such as boilers, cookers or gas fires.